KimStebel/blog/resources/deploying-to-bluemix.md

   buildpack: https://github.com/heroku/heroku-buildpack-clojure.git
 ```

-This is all fairly standard, except that we have to tell Bluemix to use a custom buildpack and the `cflinuxfs2` stack, which gives us Ubuntu 14.04 as the base instead of the default 10.04.
-You can list the available stacks with `cf stacks`.
+This tells Bluemix to use a custom buildpack for Clojure and the `cflinuxfs2` stack, which gives us Ubuntu 14.04 instead of the default 10.04.
+Can you believe Bluemix still uses 10.04 as a default?
+[That's not even supported anymore!](https://wiki.ubuntu.com/Releases)

 ### Add a `Procfile`